aws/amazon-chime-sdk-ios/README.md

 // Use internal camera capture for the local video meetingSession.audioVideo.startLocalVideo()

-// Use internal camera capture and set configuration for the video, e.g. simulcastEnabled
+// Use internal camera capture and set configuration for the video, e.g. simulcastEnabled, maxBitRateKbps
+// If maxBitRateKbps is not set, it will be self adjusted depending on number of users and videos in the meeting
-// This can be called multiple times to enable/disable simulcast on the fly let localVideoConfig = LocalVideoConfiguration(simulcastEnabled: true) meetingSession.audioVideo.startLocalVideo(config: localVideoConfig)
+// This can be called multiple times to enable/disable simulcast and adjust video max bit rate on the fly let localVideoConfig = LocalVideoConfiguration(simulcastEnabled: true， maxBitRateKbps: 600) meetingSession.audioVideo.startLocalVideo(config: localVideoConfig)

 // You can switch camera to change the video input device